bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2020-08-26-newsletter.md

   flexibility in their setups and developers maintainability and security benefits.

-- [What's the most efficient way to create a raw transaction with a specific fee rate?]({{bse}}98392) StackExchange user Darius asks about the interplay between UTXO selection and feerate when constructing a transaction.
+- [What's the most efficient way to create a raw transaction with a specific fee rate?]({{bse}}98392) Stack Exchange user Darius asks about the interplay between UTXO selection and feerate when constructing a transaction.
 Murch provides an overview of the effective value approach to coin selection, consideration of [change avoidance][bitcoin wiki change avoidance], and attention to signature length.